by Scott Mehl © Unofficial Royalty 2017

 King Friedrich I was the first King of Württemberg, reigning from 1805 to 1816.
 He was born Friedrich Wilhelm Karl, on November 6, 1754, at the Treptow Palace in Treptow an der Rega, Pomerania (now Trzebiatów, Poland), the eldest child of Friedrich II Eugen, Duke of Württemberg and Margravine Friederike of Brandenburg-Schwedt.
 Friedrich had eleven siblings:

-At the time of his birth, he was fourth in line to become Duke of Württemberg, behind his grandfather (the reigning Duke), his two childless uncles, and his father.
+At the time of his birth, Friedrich was fourth in line to become Duke of Württemberg, behind his grandfather (the reigning Duke), his two childless uncles, and his father.
 However, his grandfather did not include any of his family in the government of the dukedom, so Freidrich set out on a military career in the Prussian court of King Friedrich II (the Great) of Prussia.
 He entered the Prussian Army in June 1774 and fought in the War of the Bavarian Succession.

 On October 15, 1780, in Brunswick, Friedrich married Augusta of Brunswick-Wolfenbüttel.
 She was the daughter of Carl Wilhelm Ferdinand, Duke of Brunswick-Wolfenbüttel, and Princess Augusta of Great Britain.
 Her younger sister Caroline later married the future King George IV of the United Kingdom.
 Friedrich and Augusta had four children:

 The following year, on May 18, 1797, at St. James’s Palace in London, England, Friedrich married again to Charlotte, Princess Royal.
-She was the eldest daughter of King George III of the United Kingdom and Princess Charlotte of Mecklenburg-Strelitz.
+She was the eldest daughter of King George III of the United Kingdom and Charlotte of Mecklenburg-Strelitz.
 They had one stillborn daughter born in 1798.

 Upon his father’s death in December 1797, Friedrich became Duke of Württemberg.
-Just two years later, Friedrich and his family fled to Vienna when the French forces occupied Württemberg.
+Two years later, Friedrich and his family fled to Vienna when the French forces occupied Württemberg.
 When the empire was reorganized following France’s annexation of the west bank of the Rhine, Württemberg was raised to an Electorate and Friedrich became Elector on February 25, 1803.

 Friedrich changed his alliance during the 1813 War of Liberation and sided with the Allies, capitalizing on his close relationship with the British and Russian rulers.
-His position as King was confirmed at the Congress of Vienna, after which he joined the newly formed German Confederation.
+His position as King of Württemberg was confirmed at the Congress of Vienna, after which he joined the newly formed German Confederation.

 In the fall of 1816, King Friedrich developed pneumonia and died in Stuttgart on October 30, 1816.
 He is buried in the Royal Crypt in the Schlosskirche at Ludwigsburg Palace in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany.